This week we celebrate sea otters with the Sea Otter Awareness Week. The days dedicated to these adorable sea creatures are September 19th to 25th.

 - They mate throughout the whole year and the gestation period is 6-8 months.
 They usually give birth to one pup, but sometimes there can be twins.

 - The most common threats to sea otters are oil spills, shark attacks, degradation of habitat and lack of food, and of course the conflict with humans (shooting for sport and for the fur industry).

 - Take this week to learn more about sea otters and their behavior, watch documentaries and share with friends what you have learned.

 If you want to learn more, visit the website “Sea Otter Awareness Week”.

 Happy Sea Otter Awareness Week!

-If you liked this article, read “National Deaf Dog Awareness Week” on our blog.
+If you liked this article, read our article on “National Deaf Dog Awareness Week” on our blog.